tschoof/blog/_posts/2019-09-26-xh1-em10-features.md

 In so many ways, it's – unsurprisingly – such a joy to use a more professional tool.
 While the E-M10 was and still is a perfectly fine camera, technology has advanced, and entry-level cameras are just built differently than semi- or full-on professional cameras, and have more advanced features.

 But, by switching not only the class of camera but also manufacturers, I noticed there are differences that have nothing to do with the former.
-Which in this specific case means there are aspects in which the X-H1 is worse than an E-M10.
+Which in this specific case means there are aspects in which the X-H1 is worse than the E-M10.

 ## Exposure Helps